 Drivers urged to keep one common item in car for when the clocks go back

-The clocks will go back by an hour at 2am on Sunday, with evenings becoming darker earlier as winter looms
+The clocks changed by an hour at 2am on Sunday, with evenings becoming darker earlier as winter looms

 UK motorists have been urged to keep an important item in their car for when the clocks change amid a significant increase in crashes.